Map urban heat island factors

 Running this tool requires 20.9 credits.

 If you do not have enough credits, you can add a prepared layer with the enriched data.
-To add the Urban heat islands enriched (Learn) layer, in the Layers pane, click the Add button.
-Search ArcGIS Online for urban heat island enriched owner:Learn_ArcGIS.
+To add the Urban heat islands enriched (Tutorials) layer, in the Layers pane, click the Add button.
+Search ArcGIS Online for urban heat island enriched owner:Esri_Tutorials.

 The Urban heat island factors enriched layer is added to the map and the Layers pane.